GabrielMoreau/winsoft-main/tortoisesvn/README.md

 # TortoiseSVN - Subversion Client

-TortoiseSVN is a Subversion client, implemented as a Microsoft Windows shell extension, that helps programmers manage different versions of the source code for their programs.
+TortoiseSVN is a free and open-source Subversion client, implemented as a Microsoft Windows shell extension, that helps programmers manage different versions of the source code for their programs.